recommend-games/blog/content/posts/hiatus_2/index.md

 *How does it work?* When you request your recommendations from Recommend.Games as usual by typing your BoardGameGeek user name into the engine, but we don't find your collection in the database, you'll see a prompt that allows you to submit a request to have your collection added:

 {{< img src="collection_request" alt="Prompt to submit a collection request" >}}

+Click on the link and follow the instructions.
+This will submit a request to add collection items for one or more users to the database.
+Once this is approved, your collection will be added to the database the next time it is updated (this might take up to a week or more), so please be a little patient.
+After that, you can enjoy the full Recommend.Games experience! 🤩